-This webinar will be very beneficial for US exporters, authorized agents, and foreign parties involved in routed exports, as well as any export compliance professional, supply chain professional, freight forwarder, and carrier wanting to expand their knowledge of routed exports.
+This webinar will be beneficial for US exporters, authorized agents, and foreign parties involved in routed exports, as well as any export compliance or supply chain professional wanting to expand their knowledge of routed exports.
 Finally, anyone in a situation choosing whether or not routed exports are right for them, this webinar will help identify the benefits and the pitfalls of routed exports.

-Understanding the intricacies of a routed export can be difficult, and it has major implications as to who bears the burden and/or risk.
-The better you understand routed exports, the better you can protect yourself and your company from that risk.
+Understanding the intricacies of a routed export can be difficult, and it has major implications as to who bears the burden and/or risk of the shipment.
+The better you understand routed exports, the better you can protect yourself or your company from that risk.

 This webinar will provide PowerPoint slides and include live video and commentary from Jonathan Young, who served as a military intelligence analyst before transitioning to an export compliance career in a corporate environment managing AES filings, export classification, and due diligence screening.
 Jonathan discovered early on that just understanding the juicy technical details is not enough, but communicating it to others is just as, if not more, important.
 He has trained groups ranging in size from one specialist to crowds of hundreds.
 Jonathan also has experience publishing documents, methods, and regulations used by the United States Air Force and Nissan North America.

 Webinar participants are invited to submit questions during the webinar; the final 30 minutes of the webinar will be allotted to answering attendees’ questions.
 Each registrant will receive a copy of the presentation, certificate of completion, and access to the webinar recording.
 Register even if you cannot attend; we will send you access to the webinar recording along with a copy of the presentation!